BeatsuDev/pinia-bug/README.md

-Run with `pnpm run dev` and go to http://localhost:5173/
+Run with `pnpm i && pnpm run dev` and go to http://localhost:5173/